nurulazam-dev/create-react-app-with-vite/README.md

 Open the main root folder and manually create a "frontend or client" folder.
-Open

 Copy and paste the command to create the @Vite latest app with yarn.
 ```bash